TakiShiwa/donate-with-upi/README.md

 ---

-Thank you for visiting the Donate with UPI - Handcrafted Button SVG and PNGs Repository!
+Thank you for visiting the Donate with UPI Repository!
 I hope these buttons make it easier for your project to receive generous contributions.😊